-'Additional Tier 1 (AT1) securities' Securities that are treated as additional tier 1 (AT1) capital in the context of CRD IV.
+'Additional Tier 1 (AT1) securities' Non-common equity securities that are eligible as AT1 capital.

-'Advanced Measurement Approach' Under CRD IV, operational risk charges can be calculated by using one of three methods (or approaches) that increase in sophistication and risk sensitivity: (i) the Basic Indicator Approach; (ii) the Standardised Approach; and (iii) the Advanced Measurement Approach (AMA).
-Under the AMA the banks are allowed to develop their own empirical model to quantify required capital for operational risk.
+'Advanced Measurement Approach (AMA)' Under the AMA, banks are allowed to develop their own empirical model to quantify required capital for operational risk.
 Banks can only use this approach subject to approval from their local regulators.